LI7XI/AudioAnalyzerDocs/docs/plugin-structure/parent.md

 Specify one or a list of processing units separated by a comma.

-!>Names in this list must be unique, and **Should only** contain Characters, Numbers and/or Underscores.
+!>Names in this list must be unique, and can **only contain** [ASCII](https://en.wikipedia.org/wiki/ASCII) characters, decimal numbers and/or underscores.

 _Examples:_